About the Rise of Al’daer

 With all her strength she pushed the door aside and entered the inner chamber.
 He heart almost leapt from her chest as she saw her prize in the dim light.
 Stood in the centre of the musty chamber was the upright stone statue of Vesinkar.
 One fist clenched and raised in a triumphant salute, the other wrapped around the handle of an immense weapon that she knew as the Star of Bal’Shir.
 The legend was true!

 Walking over to the statue the weapon was far more beautiful than had been described.
 A rune covered metal handle gripped by Vesinkar’s image led down to three chains, which ended in three cruelly spiked balls.
 This was no ordinary mace, it had been blessed by Bal’Shir himself.
 A relic of immense importance and it was hers.
 She worked the handle loose from the stone hand and lifted the mace into the air.
-It was in almost perfect condition.
 As she admired the perfection of the weapon’s construction, carvings and motion of its movement through the air, she recited from the Cantatas of Vesinkar; “The finest craftsmanship, the purest Calnesio and the eternal blessing of Bal’Shir.”
 Awed by having gained this new possession and the status it would afford she gathered it up in both arms and made her way back to the Manantál.

 The sound of a gong being struck confused Malborne for a moment, but gathering his thoughts he came out of the dream-like state and back to the present time.
 Since the battle that had taken place three days ago now, he had meditated on it and watched the scenes several times, but there seemed nothing more to learn.